 About This Offering

-An Assistant Professor in the Department of Computer Science at Missouri S&T. Previously, he was a postdoctoral research associate at MIT and a postdoctoral fellow at CSSI and NICO, Northwestern University.
-He earned his PhD from IIT Kharagpur and received IBM and Microsoft Research India PhD Fellowships.
+Suman Maity is an Assistant Professor in the Department of Computer Science at Missouri S&T. Prior to this role, he was a postdoctoral research associate at the Massachusetts Institute of Technology.
+Before that, he spent couple of years as a postdoctoral fellow at Center for Science of Science and Innovation (CSSI) and The Northwestern Institute on Complex Systems (NICO), Northwestern University.
+He received his PhD in Computer Science and Engineering from Indian Institute of Technology Kharagpur.
+He was also the recipient of IBM PhD Fellowship and Microsoft Research India PhD Fellowship Award.

 • PDH: 16